IllanKnf/eliza/packages/plugin-player-data/README.md

 # @elizaos/plugin-player-data

-A plugin for ElizaOS that provides access to player game data and statistics.
+A plugin for ElizaOS that provides access to player game data and statistics for an endless runner game with NFT integration.

 ## Installation